Troubridge Island: Fauna

 Fauna on Troubridge Island is represented by both birds and reptiles.
 As of 2009, almost 60 native bird species have been recorded including 21 species of conservation significance and 22 species listed as migratory.
-Dominant species include black-faced cormorants, Caspian terns, crested terns and fairy terns, Pacific gulls, little penguins, pied cormorants and silver gulls.
+Dominant species include black-faced cormorants, Caspian terns, crested terns and fairy terns, Pacific gulls, little penguins, pied cormorants, and silver gulls.

-As of 1996, starlings, an introduced species, is reported as having a population of 10,000 and was "competing with native species for roosting sites and fouling the keepers' cottages."
+As of 1996, starlings, an introduced species, was reported as having a population of 10,000 and was "competing with native species for roosting sites and fouling the keepers' cottages."

 The following reptile species have been recorded on Troubridge Island: marbled geckos and sleepy lizards.